White Bird in a Blizzard: Plot

-In 1988, when Katrina "Kat" Connors was 17, her beautiful but mercurial mother, Eve, disappeared without a trace.
+In 1988, 17-year-old Katrina "Kat" Connors' beautiful but mercurial mother, Eve, disappears without a trace.
 The story weaves back-and-forth with flashbacks of Eve's past life and the present day.

-In the flashbacks, Eve was a wild girl who gradually changed into a domesticated housewife after marrying Brock, an ordinary man who leads an uneventful life.
+In her past, Eve was a thrill-seeking party girl who gradually changed into a domesticated housewife after marrying Kat's father, Brock, an ordinary man who leads an uneventful life.
 While Kat explores her blossoming sexuality with her handsome but dim-witted neighbor and schoolmate, Phil, Eve struggles to deal with aging and quenching her youthful wildness.
 She tries to be sexy when Brock is away, even luring Phil's attention.
-After Eve disappears, Kat deals with her abandonment without much issue, occasionally releasing her own wild side, seducing the detective investigating her mother's disappearance.
-The film then jumps forward three years to the spring of 1991.
-On a break from college, Kat returns home and seems unfazed to learn that her father is in a relationship with a co-worker.
+After Eve disappears, Kat deals with her abandonment without much issue and occasionally releases her own wild side, including by seducing Detective Scieziesciez, who is investigating Eve's disappearance.
+In 1991, Kat returns home from college for spring break and seems unfazed to learn that her father is in a relationship with a co-worker.

-The detective Kat has been having an affair with informs her that Brock might have killed Eve after catching her cheating.
-Kat dismisses this theory, just as she did three years previously.
-When she mentions it to her friends Beth and Mickey, they tell her they suggested this same theory to her and she dismissed them as well.
-Kat suspects Phil of having slept with Eve and confronts him the night before she is to return to college, but Phil angrily denies it and tells her that her father knows where her mother is.
+Scieziesciez informs Kat of his suspicions that Brock might have killed Eve after catching her cheating, a theory which Kat quickly dismisses.
+When she mentions it to her friends Beth and Mickey, they remind her that she also dismissed them when they suggested the same theory to her three years prior.
+Kat suspects Phil of having slept with Eve and confronts him the night before she is to return to college.
+Phil angrily denies this, and tells her that Brock knows where Eve is.

-Kat has recurring dreams of her mother stranded in the snow, and starts to unpack Brock's locked basement freezer but is interrupted when he walks in on her.
-She asks him if he does in fact know where she is, but he denies having any knowledge of her whereabouts.
-Believing her father, Kat bids him goodbye and tearfully boards her flight, returning to college.
-It is revealed that he went out to a bar shortly afterward and drunkenly admitted to murdering Eve and that he had moved Eve's body from the freezer to a nearby hill the night before Kat unpacked it.
+Kat experiences recurring dreams where Eve is stranded in the snow.
+One night, she starts to open Brock's locked basement freezer, but is interrupted when he enters.
+She asks him about Eve's whereabouts, but he claims to have no knowledge of them.
+Believing him, Kat bids him goodbye and tearfully boards her flight.
+Shortly after she leaves, Brock goes to a bar, where he drunkenly confesses to Eve's murder and reveals that he moved Eve's body from the freezer to a nearby hill the night before Kat opened it.
 He is arrested and hangs himself with a sheet in his jail cell.
-When Eve's body is found, it is revealed that the body had been frozen for so long that after it was buried it had melted away.
+Eve's body is later found, melted after being frozen for so long.

-The film ends with a flashback of Eve's death.
-Returning home from shopping the afternoon of her disappearance, Eve found Brock and Phil in bed together.
-Phil dashed off and Eve began laughing hysterically at Brock, incredulous.
-A humiliated Brock repeatedly begged her to stop, but Eve continued laughing until he grabbed her by the throat and strangled her to death.
+The film ends on the night of Eve's death, whereupon she returns home from shopping to find Brock and Phil in bed together.
+Phil flees while an incredulous Eve begins hysterically laughing.
+Humiliated, Brock begs her to stop, but she continues laughing until he grabs her by the throat and strangles her to death.